 Businesses enter into contracts for certainty.
 But did you know that all contracts - no matter how well written - involve a degree of risk?
-Contracts, in fact, may actually create risk in business transactions.
+Contracts may actually create risk in business transactions.
 From initiation and negotiation to award and renewal, contracts involve complex actions that can and do go wrong.
-The goods news is that contract Lifecycle Management (CLM) software can help to mitigate that risk.
-In this article, we review the nine stages of CLM and offer ideas on best practices to ensure that your business runs as smoothly as possible.
+The good news is that contract management software can help to mitigate that risk.
+In this article, we review the nine stages of contract lifecycle management and offer ideas on best practices to ensure that your business runs as smoothly as possible.

-Moniker aside, then, CLM is actually about much more than ‘managing’ contracts.
+Moniker aside, CLM is about much more than ‘managing’ contracts.
 CLM is also about ensuring that such management is as efficient as possible.
 This efficiency is imperative.
 Indeed, stakeholders recognize that managing contracts without an underlying system is burdensome.
-A Gartner report on CLM found that:
+A Gartner report on Contract Lifecycle Management found that:

-The ultimate responsibility for the effective management of contracts falls on a company’s general counsel.
-General counsel are, after all, in charge of ensuring the company’s compliance with relevant laws and facilitating beneficial relationships with vendors, customers, and competition.
+The ultimate responsibility for effectively managing contracts falls on a company’s general counsel and legal teams.
+They are responsible for ensuring the company’s compliance with relevant laws and facilitating beneficial relationships with vendors, customers, and competition.
 Clear agreements are the essence of both of these core responsibilities.
-In this regard, good CLM can make a considerable difference to the day to day workload of a company’s legal department.
+In this regard, good Contract Lifecycle Management software can make a considerable difference to the day-to-day workload of a company’s legal department.

-Some of the core benefits of CLM include:
+Some of the core benefits of Contract Management Software include:

 - Accurate time management for each contract stage